ronanduddy/Dockerised-Ruby-on-Rails/README.md

 # Dockerised Rails

 This is essentially a script that creates a dockerised Ruby on Rails environment with a Postgres. database.
+The intent of this project it to automate the creation of a dockerised Rails app for pet projects.

 ## Installation